-Thanks to the 14% rally in shares of Berkshire Hathaway (NYSE: BRK.A) (NYSE: BRK.B) so far this year, CEO Warren Buffett has once again overtaken Spanish retail titan Amancio Ortega of Zara fame as the world?s third-richest person.
+Thanks to the 14% rally in shares of Berkshire Hathaway (NYSE: BRK.A) (NYSE: BRK.B) so far this year, CEO Warren Buffett has once again overtaken Spanish retail titan Amancio Ortega of Zara fame as the world’s third-richest person.
 All told, the Oracle of Omaha now has an eye-popping net worth of approximately $54.6 billion.
+It’s only natural, then, for people to explore exactly how Buffett amassed his fortune in their efforts to even partially replicate his success.
+This widespread speculation, however, has resulted in oft-repeated bits of misinformation.
+As a result, many retail investors fall victim to persistent myths regarding Buffett’s…

 To keep reading, enter your email address or login below.